canfar/openstack-sandbox/CANFAR_Services_OpenStack.md

 Note that flavors can be customized to make them accessible only to specific users, e.g.
 ```$ nova flavor-access-add <flavor-id> <project-id>```

-This would allow us to generate flavors that don't interfere with other users of a given OpenStack cloud.
-See http://docs.openstack.org/admin-guide-cloud/content/customize-flavors.html.
+This would allow us to generate [flavors](http://docs.openstack.org/admin-guide-cloud/content/customize-flavors.html) that don't interfere with other users of a given OpenStack cloud.

 For batch processing, the flavors defined on OpenStack clouds will define the requirements for Nimbus.
 Question: could Cloud Scheduler actually force the fine-grained requirements on VMStorage, VMMemory, VMCores to Nimbus clouds instead of the user?